Janet heads back Down Under for garden party tour | We Are Tyrone

-FRESH from what she regarded as a ‘once in a lifetime’ Australian experience at Russell Crowe’s garden party, lightning has seemingly struck twice for Omagh songstress, Janet Devlin, as she gets to head back Down Under… And this time, she’s going on tour with the man himself!
+FRESH from what she saw as a ‘once in a lifetime’ Australian experience at Russell Crowe’s garden party, lightning has seemingly struck twice for Gortin songstress, Janet Devlin, as she gets to head back Down Under… And this time, she going on tour with the man himself!

-Speaking to the UH, Janet recounts saying a ‘resounding yes!’ when Mr Crowe asked her if she’d like to join him on the sunkissed summer musical safari, titled ‘Indoor Garden Party Tour’, which will feature 18 different shows.
+Speaking to the Chronicle, Janet recounts saying a ‘resounding yes!’ when Mr Crowe asked her if she’d like to join him on the sun-kissed summer musical safari, titled ‘Indoor Garden Party Tour’, which will feature 18 different shows.

 “I’m absolutely thrilled to be going back to Australia again in May for the tour – and I’m equally thrilled that Russell thought enough of my music to ask!” she said.